huangyuzhang/Fizzy-Theme/README.md

 If you want to change the comment system, you need to modify the code in `partial/post_comment.hbs`.

 ###  Code Highlight
-Prism.js is used for syntax highlighting.
+Prism.js is used for syntax highlighting, the default languages and plugins used by Fizzy theme are:
   - **Languages**: Markup (e.g. HTML), CSS, C-like, JavasSript, Bash, Ruby, Git, JSON, Markdown, SQL, Python, R
   - **Plugins**: line-numbers, toolbar, show-language.

-To add languages, uncomment the sample code in `default.hbs` and change it accordingly.

-Alternatively, you can download your own Prism js and css and overwrite the `prism.js` and `prism.css` files in `assets` folder.
+To customize this yourself, open [customize Prismjs][custom-prism] and choose the languages you need.
+Then download the js and css files to overwrite the `prism.js` and `prism.css` files in `assets` folder.

 ### TOC
 There are two ways to control the TOC of a post: